 AKIRA uses Layer0 built-in server-side rendering capability to deliver instant first loads for non-search channels.
 Display, social, email, referral and other non-search traffic averages at just north of a second, with subsequent pages loading in 500ms.
 This is quite a competitive advantage in a market that averages 3-5 seconds per page load.

 Instant first-page load from search, with built-in auto AMP conversion on Layer0

 You can read the full AKIRA case study here.

 Modern consumers are fickle and discerning and may leave your eCommerce website if there are the slightest hiccups in the experience.
 With Google’s increased focus on website speed, online retailers are left with no excuses for offering sub-standard website performance.

 If you’re plagued by slow website speed, it’s time to take action.
 With the Page Experience Update going live in early 2021, slower websites will begin to slip in the search ranks.
 Regardless, your users deserve a better experience, and you deserve better SEO.
 Speed will continue to gain importance for users and search engines, bringing traffic and conversion lifts as secondary wins.

 But why spend the enormous effort to try to optimize your site for speed when you can just leapfrog the competition and go instant?
 If you have PWA or SPA on Magento 2, we guarantee sub-500ms median page speeds on Layer0 (Edgio).
 We will still guarantee this speed improvement if you have a traditional website on Magento (or any other eCommerce platform).

-This is possible because Layer0 reverts the concept of speed optimization, doing all of the heavy liftings before shoppers’ taps (via predictive prefetching and edge caching), not scrambling to optimize page renders after the tap.
+This is possible because Layer0 (now Edgio) reverts the concept of speed optimization, doing all of the heavy liftings before shoppers’ taps (via predictive prefetching and edge caching), not scrambling to optimize page renders after the tap.
 This way, we keep your site 5 seconds ahead of the shopper.